Syrup: Types

+Uses

+For beverages

 A variety of beverages call for sweetening to offset the tartness of some juices used in the drink recipes.
 Granulated sugar does not dissolve easily in cold drinks or ethyl alcohol.
-Since the following syrups are liquids, they are easily mixed with other liquids in mixed drinks, making them superior alternatives to granulated sugar.
+Since syrups are liquids, they are easily mixed with other liquids in mixed drinks, making them superior alternatives to granulated sugar.

 Simple sugar syrups

-Inverted sugar syrup
+Simple syrup

-Inverted sugar syrup, also known as simple syrup, is a basic sugar-and-water syrup.
+Simple syrup (also known as sugar syrup, or bar syrup) is a basic sugar-and-water syrup.
 It is used by bartenders as a sweetener to make cocktails, and as a yeast feeding agent in ethanol fermentation.

 The ratio of sugar to water is 1:1 by volume for normal simple syrup, but can get up to 2:1 for rich simple syrup.
 For pure sucrose the saturation limit is about 5:1 (500 g sucrose to 100 ml water).

 Demerara syrup

 Combining demerara sugar, a type of natural brown sugar, with water in this process produces demerara syrup.
 Sugar substitutes such as honey or agave nectar can also be used to make syrups.
 Spices can be added to the ingredients during the process, resulting in a spiced simple syrup.